What is efficient store space management?

-Sooner or later the retailers described above begin to search for a solution that would take them out of the “space trap”.
+Sooner or later the retailers with the problems described above begin to search for a solution that would take them out of the “space trap”.

 WHAT TO CONSIDER?

-Retail store improvement is not just a matter of space optimization – you need to be able to create a valuable experience for the customers, pack it in the concept and then execute well; it’s a combo!
-IT solutions with strong algorithms might help but only after you meet other conditions (concept, people, processes, feedback loop); relying solely on IT might seem a perfect shortcut but in reality, it usually backfires; also plan enough time for IT solutions implementation, as you’ll get in the loop of iterations towards really working solution.
+IT solutions with strong algorithms might help but only after you meet other conditions (concept, people, processes, feedback loop).
+Relying solely on IT might seem a perfect shortcut but in reality, it usually backfires.
+Also, plan enough time for IT solutions implementation, as you’ll get in the loop of iterations towards the really working solution.

 Here is a checklist that could direct you towards the solution.
 Answer all the questions and see where do you have gaps.
 Fill them.

 - First thing first.
 Do you know who the customers are, how they shop, and what do they expect?
 Don’t overanalyze but prepare an initial shopper analysis.